amyinorbit/hons/_posts/2016-11-30-week12-roundup.md

+---
-title: Week 12 Roundup: Preliminary Packet Considerations
+title: "Week 12 Roundup: Preliminary Packet Considerations "
-template: post.html
+layout: post
 date: 2016-11-30
+---

 This week I've started looking a bit closer about the packet & frame design process that I'll have to do before I can implement the radio communications